CBIIT/p2p-datasci/gettingstarted.md

 ### What is the NCI Peer-to-Peer Remote Learning Exchange for Data Science?

-* This is a new resource for teleworkers that connects NCI staff who want to learn how to use data science (learners) with others at NCI--including those who want to share their knowledge and offer tips for using data science at NCI.
+* This is a new resource for teleworkers.
+It connects NCI staff who want to learn how to use data science (learners) with other learners at NCI --- and with those who want to share their experience in using data science at NCI.

 * The Peer-to-Peer Remote Learning Exchange for Data Science also provides collaboration tools and learning resources that are easily accessed remotely.